 Exclusive use of a dandruff shampoo is best, so the active ingredient is always present to protect the scalp from dandruff irritation, and prevent symptoms from reappearing.

-Head & Shoulders Sensitive Scalp Shampoo is mild on your teen’s sensitive scalp while removing 100% of dandruff flakes1 and locking in moisture to keep the scalp in good shape.
+Head & Shoulders Classic Clean Shampoo is mild on your teen’s sensitive scalp while removing 100% of dandruff flakes1 and locking in moisture to keep the scalp healthy.

 There’s also our Men Ultra Old Spice Shampoo.
 This shampoo plus conditioner is specially designed to fight tough dandruff with the manly scent of Old Spice.